Who are the Wonder Women of the Israeli Cabinet?

-With this new government sworn in on June 13, Israel is boasting the highest number of female ministers in an Israeli Advisory board since the state’s founding: One-third of Israel’s 27 Cabinet ministers are women and three of them are members of the powerful security Cabinet.
+With this new government sworn in on June 13, Israel is boasting the highest number of female ministers in a government since the state’s founding: One-third of Israel’s 27 Cabinet ministers are women and three of them are members of the powerful security Cabinet.

 Israel also now has the highest number of women, seven, holding the most senior professional positions in Israeli public service including director-general – the most powerful role in a ministry.

-And just like the coalition itself, the nine ministers have widely different backgrounds ranging from far right to far left and one is also one of two Knesset members with disabilities.
+And just like the coalition itself, the nine ministers have widely different backgrounds ranging from far right to far left and another who is one of two Knesset members with disabilities.

 After two years of repeated elections and failed attempts at forming a coalition, this new government has made history in many ways including becoming the first coalition to include a Muslim party and the swearing in of the first member of Knesset who is deaf, Shirley Pinto.

 This surely makes 2021 the year of Wonder Woman here – and not just thanks to Israeli actress Gal Gadot and her iconic movie character.

 Here is a closer look at the nine female ministers (in alphabetical order) sworn into the Cabinet three weeks ago: